 You can plug a single eero device into your modem and use additional eeros as range extenders to bring WiFi to every corner of your home.
 With a three-pack of the new eero, you can have up to 5,000 feet of WiFi coverage.

-If you’re looking to expand your smart home, check out our list of the devices that work with Alexa here.
+If you like what you saw during the Amazon 2019 hardware event, and you’re looking to expand your smart home, check out our list of the devices that work with Alexa here.